 8 in x 10 in

-reclaimed silk dyed with butterfly bush flowers, foraged twigs, found paper, handstitch, wood panel
+reclaimed silk dyed with butterfly bush flowers, foraged twigs, handmade paper cylinders, handstitch, wood panel

 8.5 in x 11 in

-reclaimed silk dyed with foraged poppy, sticks, handmade paper cylinders, thread, wood panel
+reclaimed silk dyed with foraged poppy, found sticks, handmade paper cylinders, handstitch, wood panel

 8 in x 8 in